onflow/flow/agendas/2024/sprint-kickoff/2024-02-16-Flow-Sprint-Kickoff.md

 **Done last sprint**

+- Met with Blockaid and began the process of securing a partnership to support FlowEVM.
 - Had an intro conversations MetaMask & WalletConnect about supporting FlowEVM.
+- Reached out to Coinbase wallet to begin conversation about supporting FlowEVM.
-- Created & shipped initial developer documentation for FlowEVM.
+- Created & shipped initial developer documentation for FlowEVM, live on the doc site.
-- Had the first Wallet Working Group where we introduced FlowEVM for wallet developers
+- Had the first Wallet Working Group where we introduced FlowEVM for wallet developers.
 - Shipped a wallet integration guide for FlowEVM.
 - Introduced Passkey initiative for Flow Reference Wallet.
 - Started UI updates to Flow Reference Wallet for FlowEVM support.